IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

   </div>
 </div>

+The preceeding code does the following:

 - Using a Pandas `DataFrame`, we group the data by `id`
 - Compute the average, minimum and maximum values reported for each `id` using the `agg` function
 - Then return a list of tuples, one for each unique `id` in the window.

-The `Averages` class is now returning a `Stream` where each tuple is a list of values.
+- The `Averages` class is now returning a `Stream` where each tuple is a list of values.
- Since want to work with individual tuples, use the `flat_map` function to convert that `Stream` to a `Stream` of individual tuples.
+- Since we want to work with individual tuples, we use the `flat_map` function to convert that `Stream` to a `Stream` of individual tuples.

 ~~~python